farayC/Crusader-Wars/README.md

 ### Accurate Armies Composition
 The armies in the Total War battle will be 1:1 scale of the Crusader Kings 3 battle, their unit's culture is based on the commander's culture or heritage.
 ### Levies
-Levies are not just simply converted as one type of unit made of pitchfork peasants, each culture has its type of levy composition trying to be the more historically accurate possible.
+Levies are not just simply converted as one type of unit made of pitchfork peasants, each culture has its type of levy composition trying to be the most historically accurate possible.
 ### Automatic Battle Results Transfer
 When the Total War battle ends, CK3 opens up automatically with the battle results with a 98% accuracy, counting each regiment's soldiers dead and killed.
 ### Commander & Knights